cbartram/Nest/README.md

 In order to install the Charles Trust Certificate on iOS there are a couple simple steps.

 Set your iOS device to use Charles as its HTTP proxy in the Settings app > Wifi settings.
 For the IP Address set the IP address for the device that is running the charles proxy.
 This is usually something like: `192.168.1.153`.
-The port will always be `8888` and there is no Authentication.
+You can view your Mac's network settings in System Preferences to locate the correct IP address.
+The port number will always be `8888` and there is no Authentication.

-**Go into your Wifi setting:**
+- Open Settings
+- Open Wifi
+- Select the informational "I" next to the Wifi network that your Nest camera is connected to.
+- Select Proxy Settings

 <img alt="ios_proxy_one" src="./assets/ios_proxy_one.png" width="200" height="400" />